cepdnaclk/projects.ce.pdn.ac.lk/docs/categories/3yp/index.md

 parent: Home
 has_toc: true
 default_thumb_image: /data/categories/3yp/thumbnail.jpg
-description: 3rd year embedded systems project which is a combination of CO321, CO324 and CO325 courses
+description: Cyber-Physical Systems designed and implemented by 3rd year Computer Engineering Students as part of coursework.
+These projects contain modern embedded hardware and software, cloud-deployed web back-end/front-end software and modern networking and communication for integration
 ---